dudekmichal/room-raspberry/README.md

   - Voice information about current time
   - Weather information from OWM (Open Weather Map) API

 > LCD dysplay shows the most important informations.
-> Panel controls playing music, alarm clocks
+Panel controls playing
-> Each key on keyboard do something (e.g. shows temperature, song info)
+> music, alarm clocks.
+Each key on keyboard do something (e.g. shows
-> Alarm clock gets random track from tracks named like alarm*.mp3 in ~/music
+> temperature, song info).
+Alarm clock gets random track from tracks named like alarm*.mp3 in ~/music

 ### Installation

 If you want to use this stuff you will need to change a few things:
 In file room-system.py set variable owm to pyowm.OWM('<your key>').
 In file checkmail.py set USERNAME to your e-mail address.
 In file checkmail.py set PASSWORD to your e-mail password.

 Then install all dependencies on your RPi: